Damienb123/infrastructure-modernization-plan/README.md

 - Nico Cruz – ERP, Databases, Email
 - Adrian Arizpe – Application & Web Servers
 - Patricia Harrison – Storage & Compliance

+## License
+Creative Commons Attribution-NonCommercial 4.0 International

+This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/

+You are free to:
+- Share — copy and redistribute the material in any medium or format
+- Adapt — remix, transform, and build upon the material

+Under the following terms:
+- Attribution — You must give appropriate credit.
+- NonCommercial — You may not use the material for commercial purposes.
+- No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.